PostalPortal/PostalPoint_Plugins/README.md

 String values are stored and fetched as-is; all other datatypes are encoded to JSON before saving, and decoded back when fetched.

+Storing a value of `null` causes the key to be deleted.
+Fetching a key that doesn't exist without specifying a default value returns `null`.

 Behavior if the host machine is out of disk space or has a drive failure is undefined.

 `global.apis.storage.`: